interlay/interlay.github.io/docs/vault/guide.md

 Check the [Prometheus exporter](#querying-the-prometheus-exporter) section to find out how to query all the currently exposed metrics.

-Bridge-specific metrics (Collateralization, Locked Collateral, Required Collateral) get updated on each `FeedValues` oracle event, every ~25 mins.
+Bridge-specific metrics (Collateralization, Locked Collateral, Required Collateral) get updated on each `FeedValues` oracle event.
 These are quite costly to update as they call parachain RPCs.

 ### Running instructions